Debt Settlement Pros & Cons

 Potential Disadvantages

-• One of the risks of debt settlement is that the money you save through debt settlement may be considered taxable income and carry tax obligations1.
+• One of the risks of debt settlement is that the money you save through debt settlement may be considered taxable income and carry tax obligations.
 With some exemptions, such savings are considered income.
 Your tax attorney can tell you more about how debt settlement will impact your tax situation.

 Debt Settlement Alternatives